-- Advice on the provision of affordable housing in the borough is included in the Core 3.1.
-Strategy and the Affordable Housing Supplementary Planning Document (SPD).
+- 3.1.
+Advice on the provision of affordable housing in the borough is included in the Core Strategy and the Affordable Housing Supplementary Planning Document (SPD).
 Under this advice, Policy 15 of the Core Strategy seeks the provision of 20% affordable housing on all sites with 15 or more dwellings or sites of 0.5 hectares or more in urban areas and the Barwell and Earl Shilton Sustainable Urban Extensions, and the provision of 40% affordable housing on all sites of 4 or more dwellings or sites of 0.13 hectares or more in rural areas.
 The tenure split will be 75% social rented and 25% intermediate housing.
 These figures may be negotiated on a site by site basis taking into account identified local need, existing provision, characteristics of the site and viability. - 3.2.
 The National Planning Policy Framework (July 2021), has superseded guidance relating to the rural housing targets in Core Strategy policy 15.
-Paragraph 64 of the NPPF states that affordable housing should only be sought on major developments, except in designated rural areas where a lower threshold may be applied. - 3.3.
-Appendix 14 identifies that over the last monitoring period (1 April 2020 to 31 March 2021) 102 affordable dwellings have been built all of which were of varied tenures.
-Table 8 displays the number and type of affordable dwellings provided in the borough from 1 April 2006 to 31 March 2021.
-Since the start of the plan period (2006) there have been 1,390 affordable housing completions, so a considerable number of dwellings (67%) have been provided towards meeting the target set in the Core Strategy of 2090 affordable homes to be provided by 2026.
+Paragraph 64 of the NPPF states that affordable housing should only be sought on major developments, except in designated rural areas where a lower threshold may be applied.
+A new tenure type has now also been introduced (First Homes) however as of 1 April 2022 no first homes had been secured in HBBC and therefore this will be reported on next year. - 3.3.
+Appendix 14 identifies that over the last monitoring period (1 April 2021 to 31 March 2022) 73 affordable dwellings have been built all of which were of varied tenures.
+Table 8 displays the number and type of affordable dwellings provided in the borough from 1 April 2006 to 31 March 2022.
+Since the start of the plan period (2006) there have been 1,463 affordable housing completions, so a considerable number of dwellings (70%) have been provided towards meeting the target set in the Core Strategy of 2090 affordable homes to be provided by 2026.